rosa-abf/rosa-build/apidocs/content/v1/architectures.md

+---
+title: Architectures | GitHub API
+---

-### 4. Architectures list
+### 1. Architectures list

 This request will return you all needed data about posible architectures into JSON format.

-URL: /api/v1/arches.json
+URL: : /api/v1/arches.json

 TYPE: GET